nek0suki/nek0suki.github.io/_projects/1_project.md

 This project implements forward and reverse mode automatic differentiation mechanism in compiler for the <a href="https://github.com/BachiLi/loma_public">loma</a> programming language.

 After that, a toy python module is developed to derive the trajectories of mass points given arbitrary coordinate system and potential energy function.
-It automatically computes the Jacobian and Hessian tensors
+Leveraging Hamiltonian mechanics, it automatically computes the Jacobian and Hessian tensors and figures out the equation of motion.

 Some examples include: